OpenHelix-Team/LLaVA-VLA/README.md

 ## 🎓TODO
 <a id="todo"></a>
-Next, we will deploy our LLaVA-VLA on Robotwin！
+Next, we will deploy LLaVA-VLA on Robotwin！

 ## 🙏Acknowledgement
 <a id="acknowledgement"></a>
-The development of BridgeVLA has been built upon a strong foundation laid by previous work, and we have drawn great inspiration from numerous outstanding open-source projects in the field.
+The development of LLaVA-VLA has been built upon a strong foundation laid by previous work, and we have drawn great inspiration from numerous outstanding open-source projects in the field.
 We sincerely thank these projects and the dedicated developers behind them.

 ## ✉️Contact
 <a id="contact"></a>